audumber28/audumber28/README.md

 ---

 ## 🚀 Projects
 I enjoy working on personal and collaborative projects that challenge my skills and creativity.
-Check out my repositories to explore more.
+Feel free to explore my repositories, and don't hesitate to reach out if you'd like to collaborate or chat about tech! 💬

 ---